m1lhaus/woofer/README.md

 *On Linux, the file will be likely in `.../dist-packages/...` folder.
 Note that from now on whenever PyInstaller will package any PyQt4 script, it will set API v2 as default!*

 You also need to provide VLC x86/x64 libraries (depending on python binary version) to build standalone distribution.
 Woofer has been tested with VLC 2.1x libraries, but any newer version should be fine.
 Download and extract or install VLC Media player.
 You need to provide paths to `libvlc.dll`, `libvlccore.dll` and `./plugins` folder in `build.py` script (header section).
 For default all these files should be located in Woofer root directory in `.\libvlc` or `.\libvlc64` folder (depending on Python binary version).
 When you have all packages installed and VLC core files linked, you can run `.\build\build.py` script.
 Result will be stored in `.\build\release` directory.

+## Known issues

+- random file when adding file to playlist on Linux (caused by QDirIterator issue)
+- unable to start local server after Woofer crashed (caused by opened/dangling socket)

 ## Future work